matanm28/Stop-Problem/README.md

-# Stop-Problem Final Project for Human-Agnet Interactions at BIU
+# Final Project for Human-Agnet Interactions at BIU

+See PDF for more details